tobeva/tobeva.com/content/about/philip/_index.md

-I have been writing software professionally for more than 25 years.
-I've worked in many different technical industries such as CAD and Haptics, Cloud Data Pipelines, Neuroscience Research, Military Simulations and Videogames.
+I've been writing software professionally for more than 25 years.
+I've worked in many different technical industries such as CAD, Haptics, Autonomous Vehicles, Cloud Data Pipelines, Neuroscience Research, Military Simulations and Videogames.

 My philosophy is to blend hard-core engineering with extreme pragmatism.
 In my opinion the goal of a software developer is to solve problems and create value.